AdobeDocs/certification.en/help/certifications/aem/aem-sites-p-developer.md

 You should be an application developer and have:

-* 0-12 months of experience working with the AEM Platform
+* 0-12 months of experience working with the AEM [!DNL Platform]
 * The ability to perform component development
 * A basic understanding of the MVC framework, life cycle frameworks and libraries in AEM